Let’s learn how to run the IMPORTFROMWEB() function in Google Sheets and start scraping webdata.

 - a generic selector (title, h1, metaTitle…) — click here to get the full list of generic selectors

-- a built-in selector — designed for some mainstream websites such as Amazon, Yahoo Finance, Google Maps…
+- a built-in selector — designed for some mainstream websites such as Amazon, Google Search, YouTube, Yahoo Finance, Google Maps…

 - An XPath or a CSS selector